TruEnergy Customer Commitment

 In accordance with The Electricity (Fuel Mix Disclosure) Regulations 2005, all electricity suppliers are obliged to publish details of the mix of fuels used to generate the electricity supplied under their Supply Licence, including its impact on the environment.

-The table below shows the standard mix of fuels used in supplying electricity under our Licence for the period 1 April 2019 to 31 March 2020.
+The table linked below shows the standard mix of fuels used in supplying electricity under our Licence for the period 1 April 2020 to 31 March 2021.
 We’ve also included the UK standard fuel mix so you can see how we compare.